tylerzak/ticket-lifecycle/README.md

 <img src="https://i.gyazo.com/6c784b769a999096e41ef7ac0b328da7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The ticket was closed after determining that the root cause was related to a recent update, with the resolution noted at the bottom of the page.
-The vendor was promptly notified, and users were able to log in without any further issues.
-The status was then updated to "Resolved."
+The ticket was closed after identifying that the root cause was linked to a recent update.
+With the issue resolved, the vendor was notified, and users were able to log in without further complications.
+The status was then updated to "Resolved," and the user was informed of the fix.
 </p>
 <br />